SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 .. note::
-    The default initializer method for structures is provided in addition to the `memberwise structure initializers`_ mentioned earlier in this chapter.
+    The default initializer method for structures is provided in addition to the :ref:`ClassesAndStructures_MemberwiseStructureInitializers` mentioned earlier in this chapter.
     The default initializer and the memberwise initializer are only provided if the structure does not define at least one custom initializer method itself.